Skip to main content

 Realizing the huge impact access to health services and awareness have on women and children globally, Save the Children has consistently provided and supported health care centers around the world.
 We know that the need for maternal health services are exacerbated due to crises like natural disasters, which is why we set up our Emergency Health Units in disaster-impacted places (like Eliza’s community in Mozambique) to make sure women and girls have access to the health care services they need.

-Mother and children receive emergency treatment in Mozambique.
+Mother and her children receive treatment at an emergency health unit in Mozambique.

 Eliza* and her newborn baby, Ester.*